 For beam-to-beam contact, the thickness effect is accounted for through the contact and target radii.
 Therefore, KEYOPT(11) (which is used for the surface-to-surface contact elements to include or exclude thickness effects) is not used for CONTA176.

 For CONTA176, KEYOPT(3) determines the type of beam-to-beam contact as follows:

-Use KEYOPT(3) = 1 or 3 to model beams that cross.
+Use KEYOPT(3) = 1 to model beams that cross.
 The target radius must be a positive value.

-When the force-based model is specified, the units of these quantities have a factor of AREA with respect to those used in the traction-based model.
-For example, contact stiffness FKN has units FORCE/LENGTH for the force-based model, but FORCE/LENGTH3 for the traction-based model; PRES is the contact normal force in the force-based model, but contact pressure in the traction-based model.
-See the CONTA176 element description for detailed information on the units for these quantities.
+CONTA176 uses the contact force-based model.
+The units of real constants FKN and FKT have a factor of AREA with respect to those used in the surface-to-surface contact elements.
+For instance, contact stiffness FKN has units of FORCE/LENGTH in the force-based model, but FORCE/LENGTH3 in the surface-to-surface contact elements.
+PRES is the contact normal force in the force based model, but contact pressure in CONTA171 to CONTA174.

 For CONTA176, the contact normal is uniquely defined and is perpendicular to both the contact and the target surfaces (two contacting beams).
 Real constant TOLS is used to add a small tolerance that will internally extend the edge of the target surface.
 TOLS is useful for problems where contact nodes are likely to lie on the edge of the target (as at symmetry planes or for models generated in a node-to-node contact pattern).
 In these situations, the contact node may repeatedly slip off the target surface and be completely out of contact, resulting in convergence difficulties from oscillations.